Blog

 The deepest stab comes from how preventable a lot of it might have been if the information that I now hold in my head had been common knowledge back then.
 And it’s a twist of the knife to know that we still face many of the same barriers to education today.
 Prohibition has left the general public with minimal knowledge of the therapeutic validity or the best practices for medical Cannabis use.

 Unfortunately, the situation is equally dismal in the healthcare system; most healthcare professionals have been exposed to only a tiny amount of information when it comes to Cannabis.
 Medical Cannabis still remains a niche specialty for a small sliver of medical professionals.
 They risk their professional careers and insurance to take a stand for their patients and respect their lived experiences.
-But the majority still holds a deep skepticism that creates boundaries and inequities in the healthcare experience of medical patients.
+However, the majority still holds a deep skepticism that creates boundaries and inequities in the healthcare experience of medical patients.

 Any patient who has been diagnosed with a substance use disorder understands the true consequences of being identified as the source of the problem, a drug seeker, a complainer, a psychosomatic nutjob.
 On my last urgent care visit, the doctor searched my arms and behind my knees for track marks before offering me a prescription for an ulcer-inducing dosage of ibuprofen.
 I respectfully declined.